 The core of the drone very much resembles a zergling from StarCraft, and its feet look like the articulate legs of an arachnid.

 However, if you want a drone capable of delivering a package, this is probably the best beginner quadcopter for payloads.

 |Yizhan Tarantula X6 Drone Specs|

 The tarantula is not only menacing in looks, but it’s also quite large in size.
-Moreover, it has very powerful motors, and it can carry payloads.
-It can also do backflips, which, for a beginner quadcopter, is truly impressive.
-Still, you can even get the camera-equipped version of this drone.
+Moreover, it has very powerful motors and can also do backflips, which is truly impressive for a beginner quadcopter.
+Moreover, you can even get the camera-equipped version of this drone.

 |Cheerwing Syma X5SW Drone Specs|

 |5-7 min||Outdoors and indoors||HD 0.3 MP WiFi FPV||3.7V 500 mAh Li-Po||90-120 min||26 ounces||12.4 x 12.4 x 4.13 inches||50m|